Ben-Jamin-Griff/ProsNet/readme.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This respository contains the software and models developed from the methods in *"A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (pre-print)*.
+This respository contains the software and models developed for *"A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (pre-print)*.

 Here are the main uses of this software:
-* Make great models
+* Process shank activPAL accelerometer data to estimate daily physical behaviour postures
-* Process data
+* Process shank activPAL accelerometer data with thigh activPAL event data for creating labeled datasets
-* Analyse non-wear
+* Re-create the model development process used in Griffiths et al. 2021
+* Experiment with new model development methods TBA
+* Eestimate non-wear periods from activPAL accelerometer data - algorithm validation ongoing

 This repository is constantly being updated.
 Check back for more info...